claws/buildbot-prometheus/README.rst

     c['services'].append(reporters.Prometheus(port=9101))

 The buildbot master should now be exposing metrics to Prometheus.
-You can check it using *curl* to fetch the metrics such as in the example below:
+You can check the metrics service using the simple command line tool *curl*:

 .. code-block:: console